feathersjs-ecosystem/feathers-rethinkdb/README.md

 - [Pagination and Sorting](http://docs.feathersjs.com/databases/pagination.html) - How to use pagination and sorting for the database adapter
 - [Querying](http://docs.feathersjs.com/databases/querying.html) - The common adapter querying mechanism

 The `feathers-rethinkdb` adapter is built to use [`rethinkdbdash`](https://github.com/neumino/rethinkdbdash), which is a progressive version of the RethinkDB node driver which simplifies the connection process.
-It also provides some other benefits like connection pooling .
+It also provides some other benefits like connection pooling.

+> Pro tip: For faster queries, create indexes on your table beforehand as described [here](https://www.rethinkdb.com/docs/secondary-indexes/javascript/).

 ## Complete Example